 Individuals with Asperger's struggle to develop meaningful relationships and friendships due to their failure to respond both socially and emotionally.
 They do not pick up on social cues the way the rest of the population does, lacking empathy and interest in what others have to say.

-When individuals with Aspergers do find a topic they enjoy, they will often become preoccupied and obsessed.
+When children and adults with Aspergers do find a topic they enjoy, they will often become preoccupied and obsessed.
 For some, their obsession may pertain to British sports cars while other individuals may know everything there is to possibly know about tornados or basketball statistics.
-Once again, if they’re interacting with others, they’ll want to discuss their specific interests and may even exhibit repetitive behaviors, such as tapping their hands.
+Once again, if they're interacting with others, they'll want to discuss their specific interests and may even exhibit repetitive behaviors, such as tapping their hands.

-People with Aspergers tend to speak in a monotone.
+Children and Adults with Aspergers tend to speak in a monotone.
 They also might talk too loudly or too formally.
 They tend to misunderstand the nuances of language, such as taking a sarcastic remark seriously or not grasping a joke or a metaphor.

 As you can imagine, these symptoms make day-to-day activities challenging, confusing, and even overwhelming at times.
 Not understanding humor or how to appropriately respond to someone's emotions, for instance, can make conversations awkward and uncomfortable.

-Individuals with Aspergers also tend to have rigid routines and dislike change.
+Children and adults with Aspergers also tend to have rigid routines and dislike change.
 For instance, children may be very particular about how they eat.